maproulette/mr-cli/README.md

 By default, the GeoJSON is written to the standard output.
 You can easily specify the name of an output file instead with the `--out` parameter.

-> :warning: the `mr cooperative` command is **HIGHLY EXPERIMENTAL**.
-Please
+> :warning: the `mr cooperative` command is **EXPERIMENTAL**.
+Please carefully
-> carefully and diligently inspect the generated tasks as this tool almost
+> and diligently inspect the generated tasks as this tool almost certainly
-> certainly contains bugs
+> contains bugs

 ### JOSM Workflow